Splendidia/pycdc/README.markdown

 * Zlodiy

 It is released under the terms of the GNU General Public License, version 3;
-See LICENSE file for details.
+See LICENSE file for details .